drfenixion/freecad.robotcad/README.md

 ```

 #### Rebuild image and run new container
-In case of migration to from any version to v7.0.0 rebuild docker image
+In case of migration from any version to v7.0.0 rebuild docker image
 ```
 bash run.bash -b
 ```